Adrien Broner

 Adrien Jerome Broner (/ˈbroʊnər/; born July 28, 1989) is an American professional boxer.
-He has held multiple world championships in four weight classes, including the WBO super featherweight title from 2011 to 2012, the WBC lightweight title from 2012 to 2013, the WBA welterweight title in 2013, and the WBA light welterweight title from 2015 to 2016.
-He is known for his over the top behavior both in and out of the ring.
+He won world championships in four weight classes including the World Boxing Organization (WBO) super featherweight title from 2011 to 2012, the World Boxing Council (WBC) lightweight title from 2012 to 2013, the World Boxing Association (WBA) welterweight title in 2013, and the WBA super lightweight title from 2015 to 2016.

-In July 2018, Broner was ranked as the world's fourth best light welterweight by the Transnational Boxing Rankings Board, and the eighth best active welterweight by BoxRec.
-In December 2012, The Ring magazine ranked him as the world's fifth best active boxer, pound for pound.

 Early life

 Broner grew up in Cincinnati, Ohio, and started boxing at the age of six.
 He has said that the sport saved him from a life on the streets.

 Amateur career

 Broner finished his amateur career having 319 fights under his belt, with a record of 300 wins, 19 losses.